sparkflows/sparkflows-docs/docs/aws/user-guide/kinesis.rst

 Integration with Kinesis
 ==============================

-This documentation provides a comprehensive guide on integrating Fire Insights with Kinesis, enabling seamless data processing and analysis.
+This documentation provides a comprehensive guide on integrating Sparkflows with Kinesis, enabling seamless data processing and analysis.

-Fire Insights leverages the Apache Spark Structured Streaming Connector from Qubole.
+Sparkflows leverages the Apache Spark Structured Streaming Connector from Qubole.

 For detailed information, refer to the `qubole-kinesis documentation <https://github.com/qubole/kinesis-sql>`_ available on GitHub.